Elrond ERD Trading 0.8% Lower Over Last Week (ERD)

-Elrond ERD (CURRENCY:ERD) traded 0.1% higher against the U.S. dollar during the 24-hour period ending at 10:00 AM Eastern on August 29th.
-One Elrond ERD coin can currently be purchased for about $0.0195 or 0.00000191 BTC on popular exchanges.
+Elrond ERD (CURRENCY:ERD) traded 0.1% higher against the dollar during the one day period ending at 22:00 PM Eastern on August 30th.
+One Elrond ERD coin can currently be purchased for approximately $0.0195 or 0.00000191 BTC on cryptocurrency exchanges.
 Elrond ERD has a total market cap of $261.61 million and $2.38 million worth of Elrond ERD was traded on exchanges in the last 24 hours.
-Over the last week, Elrond ERD has traded 0.8% lower against the U.S. dollar.
+Over the last week, Elrond ERD has traded 0.8% lower against the dollar.

 - XRP (XRP) traded 2.1% lower against the dollar and now trades at $1.15 or 0.00002348 BTC.